ryan-story/pmpp/chapter-11/README.md

 This is quite similar to **Exercise 3**.
 Let's also analyze it step by step and calculate how many operations we need.
 In the Brent-Kung algorithm, in contrast to the Kogge-Stone, every thread is initially processing two elements—meaning we can process 2048 elements with 1024 threads—so we only need a single block.

-For the reduction tree phase, each active thread, in every stride iteration, will perform two operations, one addition and one substitution (into the `XY`).
-For the inverse reduction tree phase, each active thread, for every iteration, will also perform two such operations.
+For the reduction tree phase, each active thread, in every stride iteration, will perform one operation—an addition; again we ignore writing into the `XY`.
+For the inverse reduction tree phase, each active thread, for every iteration, will also perform one such operation.

 Now let's calculate the number of active threads for each phase so we can calculate the total number of operations.
 The important thing to look at is like 08 `index = (threadIdx.x + 1)*2*stride - 1`.